About our Portland Psychiatric Practice

-All PMHNPs complete a bachelor’s degree in nursing and become Registered Nurses (RN).
+All PMHNPs have undergraduate degrees obtained before or during their work as Registered Nurses (RN).
 Most often, nurses practice for several years and then pursue masters or doctoral level education in psychiatric nursing.
 After completing an advanced degree, PMHNPs take a comprehensive national examination to become board certified.
 Thereafter, PMHNPs are licensed by the state where they practice.
 PMHNP’s specifically practice psychiatry.
 All of these steps are legally required in Oregon.

 To maintain a license and board certification, PMHNPs pursue a variety of ongoing educational opportunities in fields related to mental health and illness.